Pawns & Kings: Background

 In September 2021, guitarist Mark Tremonti revealed that he and Alter Bridge would be recording their seventh studio album during the spring of 2022, with a tentative release date some time in the fall.
 Tremonti and Myles Kennedy subsequently began pre-production on the album in January 2022, with recording taking place during the April with Michael "Elvis" Baskette once again as producer after producing the previous five Alter Bridge albums.
 During a radio interview in the May, Tremonti revealed that the album would be entitled Pawns & Kings and would be released on October 14.
-In a subsequent interview, he explained how Baskette was "absolutely in love with the record" but that Tremonti and Kennedy's stylistic preferences over time had changed so much that he could not recognise which member of the band was responsible for which music.
+In a subsequent interview, he explained how Baskette felt that Tremonti and Kennedy's stylistic preferences over time had changed so much that he could not recognise which member of the band was responsible for which music.

 The album was officially revealed, including its artwork and tracklist, on July 18.
 The cover shows a bridge with the date the band was formed on the left side of the bridge and the release date of the album on the right.
 The lead single, "Pawns & Kings", was released on streaming platforms with an accompanying lyric video on social media.
-The album is the shortest album in the band's discography to date, while at the same time featuring their longest piece to date.
+The album is the shortest album in the band's discography to date, while also featuring their longest piece to date at the time, the over eight-minute "Fable of the Silent Son".